 Inveterate meddling #104: dedicated earth connections

-First off, note we are relating only to the UK mains supply which apart from being 240VAC @50Hz is different in implementation from many overseas installations, not least because we use extra fuses in the right place - the plug of the equipment to be protected - and chunky plugs that can only be inserted one way.
+First off, note we are relating only to the UK mains supply which apart from being 240VAC @50Hz is different in implementation from many overseas installations, not least because we use extra fuses in the the plug of the equipment to be protected (owing to the near-unique Ring Main design) - and chunky polarised plugs including a Mains Earth bond pin - plugs that can only be inserted one way.

 In the UK the incoming electrical supply provides the domestic earth connection.
-This is essentially the point where the supply Earth (green-yellow) and Neutral (black) are linked together though the way in which this is achieved varies.
+This is in the legal ownership of the Service Provider.
+It is essentially the point where the supply Earth and Neutral are linked together though the way in which this is achieved varies.
 Traditionally, the raw supply coming in has a separate earth spike into the ground at the point near where the electrical service enters the property.
-Any fault current makes its way via the earth (literally) back to the centre tap of the local distribution transformer.
-This is the 'TT' designation and is still the norm for older properties and those in remote (non-suburban) areas, as well as much of the US.
-However, the UK has over the last 30 years turned to using PME, Protective Multiple Earthing, or TN-C-S using the IEE terminology.
-Here the earth and neutral wires are connected together directly at various intervals in addition to the local substation transformer neutral being earthed.
-At the service entry (the meter box) only two wires enter the house - live and neutral, and the house earth circuit connects to the neutral here.
-In this way, earth bonding for the supplied property is assured even if there is an earth fault elsewhere in the system; a major safety issue.
+Any fault current makes its way via the earth (literally) back to the centre-tap of the local distribution transformer.
+This is the 'TT' designation and is still the norm for much older properties and those in remote (non-suburban) areas, as well as much of the US.
+However, from approx. 40years ago the UK domestic norm turned to using PME, Protective Multiple Earthing, or TN-C-S using the IEE terminology.
+Here the Earth and Neutral wires are connected together directly at various intervals in addition to the local substation transformer neutral being earthed.
+At the service entry (the meter box) usually only two wires enter the house - phase live and neutral, and the house earth circuit connects to the neutral here.
+In this way, earthfault bonding for equipment in the supplied property is assured even if there is an earth line fault elsewhere in the system; a major safety issue.

 Whilst a definite safety feature when used as designed, like all things electrical PME presents some risk potential for those tempted to idly bung in a 'hifi' earth.
-If the house supply is PME then a local earth spike in addition to the bonded neutral has the effect that your house could end up as the safety earth route for 10-100 houses in the area.
-For example in the case of a broken neutral elsewhere in area supplied by the same substation transformer the multiple bonding now sees your hifi's earth.
+If the house supply is PME then idly adding a local earth spike in addition to the bonded neutral has the effect that your house could end up as the safety earth route for 10-100 houses in the area.
+For example in the case of a broken neutral elsewhere in area supplied by the same substation transformer the multiple bonding, and all the leakage currents from your neighbourhood's hundreds of bits of inlet-filtered equipment /SMPS now sees your hifi's earth.
 Do you still want to rely on your earth spike ?

 The Right Way

 There is nothing wrong with connecting a local earth providing that it and the earth cable connected to it through your house can carry such a fault current.
-If you choose to add an earth spike it can be done on a PME system but only in this way: it must be bonded to the (PME) earth bonding point at the consumer unit only, using a conductor of at least 10mm2 Hence the recommendation on the previous page that your new earth and its bonding be tested.
-For what it's worth note that Russ Andrews' guide to upgrading your mains supply does indeed show a PME system also connected to a local earth - and this guide expressly notes it has been reviewed by employees of two separate UK supply companies.
+If you choose to add an earth spike it can be done on a PME system but only in this way: it must be bonded to the (PME) earth bonding point at the consumer unit only, using a conductor of at least 16mm2 Officially, and esp. since the introduction of IEE 17th Edition in 2008, even this is deprecated, and the reason why - risk of confusion - is expanded below.
+Hence the recommendation on the previous page that your new earth and its bonding must be tested by a 'competent person' as defined in the Regulations.
+For what it is worth note that Russ Andrews' guide to upgrading your mains supply does, or at least to, show a PME system also connected to a local Earth post- and this guide expressly notes it has been reviewed by employees of two separate UK supply companies.
+That piece of mind is worth exactly what you just paid for it...

-[b]Note:[/b] As of July 2008 the regulations governing mains power installtions in the UK have been updated to IEE 17th Edition, which must be consulted before you really plan such things.
+NOTE Again - as of July 2008 the regulations governing mains power installtions in the UK have been updated to IEE 17th Edition, which must be consulted before you really plan such work.

 The Wrong Way